Dealing with anger in children and teenagers

 Family Lives has some useful advice for dealing with anger in teenagers, including dealing with meltdowns and setting limits on behaviour.

 The NHS has a lot of useful information for dealing with anger in children and teenagers, including how to spot the signs, tips for coping with angry feelings, how to cope with heated arguments with your teenager and what to do if they become violent.
+There is also a section on talking to your teenager.

 Young Minds has some really useful information for young people, such as explaining the different types of aggression you may be feeling and how you can better manage your anger.